 Lou Sanders is one of the most original comedians in Britain.
-She has just been announced as a contestant on the upcoming series of Taskmaster (DAVE) and other recent television appearances include QI (BBC2), Travel Man: 48 Hours in… (Channel 4), 8 Out of 10 Cats Does Countdown (Channel 4), Hypothetical (DAVE), Aisling Bea’s sitcom This Way Up (C4), The Russell Howard Hour (Sky 1), Jon Richardson’s Ultimate Worrier (DAVE), 8 Out of 10 Cats (E4), Karl Pilkington’s sitcom Sick of It (Sky One), Stand Up for Wales (BBC Wales), Live from the BBC and a live stand-up set on Comic Relief (BBC1).
+She is currently appearing as a contestant on the latest series of Taskmaster (DAVE) and other recent television appearances include QI (BBC2), Travel Man: 48 Hours in… (Channel 4), 8 Out of 10 Cats Does Countdown (Channel 4), Hypothetical (DAVE), Aisling Bea’s sitcom This Way Up (C4), The Russell Howard Hour (Sky 1), Jon Richardson’s Ultimate Worrier (DAVE), 8 Out of 10 Cats (E4), Karl Pilkington’s sitcom Sick of It (Sky One), Stand Up for Wales (BBC Wales) and a live stand-up set on Comic Relief (BBC1).

-An acclaimed stand-up, her latest Edinburgh show, Shame Pig, was a huge hit, receiving rave reviews, completely selling out and adding extra shows at both the Edinburgh Fringe and at London’s Soho Theatre.
-The show will returned to the Soho Theatre again for two three runs in 2019 followed by her debut national tour and the show has been selected as a top show to see by publications including The Mirror, The Guardian, The Scotsman, The List, The Daily Express, The Evening Standard and Edinburgh Festivals Magazine, and also won the Comedian’s Choice Award and the audience Edinburgh Poster Award.
+A widely acclaimed stand-up, her latest Edinburgh show, Shame Pig, was her biggest success yet, receiving rave reviews and adding extra shows at both the Edinburgh Fringe and at London’s Soho Theatre where it ended up selling out three separate runs.
+The show is currently on national tour in the UK and has been named a top show to see by publications including The Guardian, The Scotsman, The List, The Mirror, The Daily Express, The Evening Standard and Edinburgh Festivals Magazine, and also won the Comedian’s Choice Award and Edinburgh Poster Award.
 In 2019 Lou returned to the Edinburgh Fringe with her new show Say Hello To Your New Step-Mummy which again was critically-acclaimed, completely sold out and added multiple extra shows and will tour the UK and US in 2019/20.

 She has performed internationally including performances on The Late Late Show with James Corden (CBS), Comedy Up Late from the Melbourne Comedy Festival (ABC1) and the New Zealand Comedy Gala 2017 (TV3) and supported Katherine Ryan on her latest West End run at the Garrick Theatre, as well as at the recording of her Netflix special at the Hammersmith Apollo.